 - No approval process for tenant modifications

 You can use the solution described in this article to automate changes to Microsoft 365 tenant configurations by using Azure DevOps and Microsoft365DSC.
-Microsoft365DSC is a PowerShell Desired State Configuration (DSC) module.
-You can use it to configure and manage Microsoft 365 tenants in a true DevOps style: configuration as code.
+Microsoft365DSC is a PowerShell DSC module.
+You can use it to configure and manage Microsoft 365 tenants in a true DevOps style, which is configuration as code.

 Potential use cases

-This solution can help you manage Microsoft 365 tenant configuration in a controlled and automated way, using DevOps tools and practices, across:
+This solution can help you manage Microsoft 365 tenant configuration in a controlled and automated way by using DevOps tools and practices across:

 - Development, test, acceptance, and production environments.

-- Multiple customer tenants, as in a managed-service provider scenario.
+- Multiple customer tenants, like in a managed service provider scenario.

 Considerations